michaelchadwick/gemwarrior-ruby/README.md

 Start in your poor, super lame cottage, where you live alone, subsisting off the sale of polished rocks you scavenge all day for in the neighboring caves.
 Once tasked with your quest, travel throughout the land of Jool, eventually reaching the sky tower that Emerald resides in with his stolen goods, laughing to himself, occasionally.

 As you travel you will discover sights and sounds of the land, all of which are new to you because you don't really get out much.
 Visit towns with merchants willing to trade coin for wares they bought off of other adventurers who didn't last the previous attempts at thwartion.
-Sleep in makeshift huts to regain your health and magic points (or the ground, if that's all that's available), which are conveniently located in your peripheral vision (i.e. the console window).
-Eventually, if you're skilled (and I actually code it in), you'll reach **Emerald's Sky Tower**, part him from his **ShinyThing<sup>tm</sup>**, and then do what is "right".
+Sleep in a tent (or on the ground, if that's all that's available) to regain your enumerated status points, which are conveniently located in your peripheral vision (i.e. the console window).
+Eventually, if you're skilled, you'll reach **Emerald's Sky Tower**, part him from his **ShinyThing<sup>tm</sup>**, and then do what is "right".

 ## How to Get to Jool

-1. `ruby -v` should return `ruby 2.`something; else install [Ruby](https://www.ruby-lang.org)
+1. `ruby -v` should return `ruby 2.something`; else install [Ruby](https://www.ruby-lang.org)
-2. `gem -v` should return `2.`something; else install [RubyGems](https://rubygems.org)
+2. `gem -v` should return `2.something`; else install [RubyGems](https://rubygems.org)
 2. `(sudo) gem install gemwarrior`
 3. `gemwarrior`